mahirlabibdihan/Modern-iGraphics/README.md

 ```

 - The collision detection is handled by the `int iCheckCollision(Sprite* s1, Sprite* s2)` function.
 Returns `1` or `0` depending on whether the two sprites are colliding or not.
 If the bounding box of two images do not overlap, this has a time complexity of `O(1)`.
 Otherwise, it has a time complexity of `O(wh)`, where `w` and `h` are the width and height of the overlapping area of the two images.
 Internally, whenever a sprite is created, it automatically creates a collision mask, which is a boolean 2D array of the same size as the image.

+## irrKlang - The New Sound Library
+This library is used to play sound files.
+Original repo: https://github.com/jonas2602/irrKlang

+- To play a sound file, use the `iPlaySound` function.
+- To stop all sounds, use the `iStopAllSounds` function.

 ## How to Use